 Below, you can learn more about how to earn and use airline miles, which airlines' miles are most rewarding, and which miles credit cards you should get.

-How Airline Miles Work: Earning
+How to Earn Airline Miles

 You can earn airline miles through two sources: an airline or a travel credit card issuer.
 To earn miles directly through an airline, you have to sign up for its loyalty program and then buy a flight on that airline.
 Signing up is free, and you’ll just need to put in your account number when booking to earn miles.
 Whether you earn miles based on the distance you travel or the cost of the flight depends on the airline.